TOUR ENGINE

 THE TOUR ENGINE IS A PATENTED, SPLIT-CYCLE, INTERNAL COMBUSTION ENGINE THAT STANDS TO DELIVER SUBSTANTIAL EFFICIENCY GAINS THROUGH SUPERIOR THERMAL MANAGEMENT

-Unlike current combustion engines, which use the same cylinder for all four strokes (intake, compression, combustion, and exhaust), Tour’s patented engine design splits the conventional 4-stroke cycle between two cylinders: the cold-cylinder hosts intake and compression, and the hot-cylinder hosts combustion and exhaust.
+Unlike current combustion engines, which use the same cylinder for all four strokes (intake, compression, combustion, and exhaust), Tour’s patented engine design splits the conventional 4-stroke cycle between two cylinders: the compression-cylinder hosts intake and compression, and the expansion-cylinder hosts combustion and exhaust.

 A PROPRIETARY CROSSOVER VALVE IS USED TO TRANSFER THE COMPRESSED